spapastamkou/tropy-tutorial/lesson/tropy-fr.md

 ### *Notes*

 ## Organizing your Tropy Project
-_We could reminde here to the readers that main elements one meets in Tropy are: Project, Object, List, Tag.
+_We could remind here to the readers that main elements one meets in Tropy are: Project, Object, List, Tag.
 I think it is important to underline that one object = one document (and that several pages, and so ohotos of the pages, can compose one object_.
 ### Lists
 ### Tags